General Program Information

 Past placement of MACC students has been excellent.
 Over the past several years, nearly 100 percent of UofSC MACC students have been placed by the time they graduate.

 Some of the primary factors in job placement are:

 The job market at the time of graduation

 Your ability to communicate effectively and sell yourself to potential employers

-Job placement rates for international students vary based on the student’s background and academic profile.
-International students who have attended and graduated from a four-year institution in the United States in combination with a MACC degree historically have a better chance for domestic job placement.
-Due to immigration laws and market conditions, those students who have completed an undergraduate degree outside of the United States in combination with a MACC degree have encountered greater challenges with domestic hiring.
+Job placement rates for international students varies based on the student’s background and academic profile.
+International students who have attended and graduated from a four-year institution in the U.S. in combination with a MACC degree historically have had a better chance at domestic job placement.
+Due to immigration laws and market conditions, students who have completed an undergraduate degree outside of the U.S. have encountered greater challenges with domestic hiring.

 What is involved in applying for the MACC program?